Old Fashioned Chipped Beef Dip

 About Old Fashioned Chipped Beef Dip:

-Small-town rivalry for the best of this or that is a thing at any gathering peeps are always wanting their food to stand out.
+Small-town rivalry for the best of this or that is a thing at any gathering; peeps are always wanting their food to stand out.
 You gotta know that this Old Fashioned Chipped Beef Dip is not immune to a little tinkering here and there if that’s you!

 What is Chipped Beef and Where do I Find it?

-Chipped beef is dried, pressed and thinly sliced beef, and it’s pretty salty.
+Chipped beef is not the same as corned beef.
+It’s dried, pressed, and thinly sliced beef, and it’s pretty salty.
 It comes in a jar and is shelf-stable.
 I noticed recently that one of the major brands (and the only brand I have ever seen at the grocery store) now calls this same product “Dried Beef.”
-I use Chipped Beef in my recipe for upgraded Chipped Beef on Toast (SOS) also.
-It is not the same thing as Corned Beef.

 Variations on Old Fashioned Chipped Beef Dip: